 The second day included twelve sessions split across three rooms: Graph data Interchange, Easier RDF, SQL and GQL, Graph query interoperation, Composition, patterns and tractability, Triumphs and tribulations, Specifying a standard, Queries and computation, Rules and reasoning, Graph models and schema, Temporal, spatial and streaming, and Outreach and education.
 The session summaries are provided at the end of this report.

 The third day started with reports from the previous day’s sessions, and was followed by a session summarising discussions and drawing up recommendations for next steps.

 ISO and SQL

-Property Graphs are a class of graph data in which both nodes and edges may be annotated with sets of property/values pairs.
+Property Graphs are a class of graph data in which both vertices and edges may be annotated with sets of property/values pairs.
 With a rapid expansion of the number of vendors offering graph data solutions, there are increasing challenges for interoperability.
 This is driving interest in work on a common standard for graph query languages that complements SQL, the traversal API of Apache Tinkerpop’s Gremlin as well as SPARQL and SHACL for RDF.
 This work is expected to merge the best of existing languages such as PGQL, G-CORE and Cypher.